Horticulture Committee at Farmingdale State College

 The Horticulture Committee at Farmingdale State College has scheduled its fall symposium, "The Garden is Art," for Saturday, September 23.

 The event – which will feature three nationally known horticulturalists/authors – will be held from 9 a.m. – 5 p.m. at the Campus Center Ballroom.
 Tickets are priced at $135 through August 14, and $150 thereafter.
 For ticket information contact Kevin Kearney, 631-420-2075 or Vanda Bordies, 631-420-2113.
 Tickets are also available online at the College website.
-Lunch is included.
+Lunch will be available at the Campus Center Market.

 Proceeds from the event will benefit Farmingdale's Robert F. Ench Teaching Gardens and the Department of Urban Horticulture and Design.
 Continuing Education credits are available to industry professionals.
 Tributes to recently retired professors Dr. Richard Iversen and Professor Paul Fogelberg are also planned.